 The Titanic‘s distress signals were picked up by nearby ships, most notably the RMS Carpathia, which arrived on the scene several hours later and rescued the survivors.
 However, despite the efforts of the Carpathia and other vessels, more than 1500 people drowned.

-White Star Line, the operator and owner of both ships, exploited their extreme similarity to deceive passengers and the insurance company.
-The company switched the nameplates of the two ships and make it appear as if the Titanic (which would actually be the Olympic) accidentally hit an iceberg, followed by evacuating all passengers onto a passing vessel, the SS Californian, and then claim the insurance money without losing any lives.
+The plan was that the White Star Line, the operator and owner of both ships, would exploit their extreme similarity to trick passengers and the insurance company.
+They would switch the nameplates of the two ships and make it appear as if the Titanic (which would actually be the Olympic) accidentally hit an iceberg, followed by evacuating all passengers onto a passing vessel, the SS Californian, and then claim the insurance money without losing any lives.

-The Olympic had electrical problems from the start and suffered severe damage in a collision with the Royal Navy ship HMS Hawke.
-The costs of these repairs were borne by the White Star Line as their insurance policy did not cover these eventualities.
+Plus, the Olympic had electrical problems from the start and suffered severe damage in a collision with the Royal Navy ship HMS Hawke.